-In India a good number of women workers are engaged in small scale industries.
-Small scale industries not only play a crucial role in the development of Indian economy but also have a great contribution in the development of women employees in India.
+Small scale industry plays a vital role in development in countries like India; they play an important role in employing the majority of the woman workers in industries.
+According to WHO, over 1000 million people worldwide are employed in small scale industries and also have a great contribution in the development of women employees in India.
 There are a huge number of women employees engaged in small scale industries performing different type of jobs at different level.
-Small enterprise performs a vital role in development and in many countries like India, they play an important role in employing the majority of the industrial workers.
 India today engages more than 4.5 crores of women workers employed in the industrial work.
 Such industries in which the workers are engaged demand various working postures which may be adopted repeatedly during a day and continuing for many years which are expected to affect the musculoskeletal harmony of the individual.
 The workers complaints about discomfort and pain, come most of the time, from inadequate postures during work activities.
-Being a bio-mechanic nature factor, the skeletal-muscular lesions can be better understood after an analysis of the work postures (Fernanda et al., 2006).
+Majority of workers are suffering from musculoskeletal disorders which is a most common work-related problem.
+The common occupational problem of the workers is musculoskeletal disorders in India.
+Being a bio-mechanic nature factor, the skeletalmuscular lesions can be better understood after an analysis of the work postures (Fernanda et al., 2006).
 In different occupations women are engaged in various activities with high postural load due to constraints of work method and working conditions.
 They perform the activities by assuming varieties of postures.
-To maintain a few Corlett and Bishop (1988) investigation of repetitive operation revealed that particular posture were required in order to do the work and these postures were maintained over many hours with small period of relaxation.WMSDs are a group of disorders affecting the bones, muscles, ligaments and tendons of the human body.
+To maintain a few Corlett's (Corlett and Bishop, 1988) investigation of repetitive operation revealed that particular posture were required in order to do the work and these postures were maintained over many hours with small period of relaxation.
+WMSDs are a group of disorders affecting the bones, muscles, ligaments and tendons of the human body.
 There are certain risk factors like awkward posture, force, repetitive activities and inadequate rest (Mukhopadhyay et al., 2007).
 Presence of all these factors sets the stage for WMSDs.
 This eventually leads to a decline in the productivity and quality of the work.
 Moreover, work organization and work environmental factor also affects work performance such as long period of work duration, no rest break, no job rotation and too hot or cold temperature which may lead to fatigue and decreased performance in workers and resulting in development of WMSD.

 One of the fastest growing trends in the world over the past two decades the increase in the number of women fully employed outside the home.
-In the future years women will account for one half of the work force and two thirds of the labour force growth.
+In the future years women will account for one half of the work force and two thirds of the labor force growth.
 There is a strong need to study women in stress at work.
 In packaging industry mostly women workers are involved in different activities related to pre-packaging and packaging.
 While performing the activities they are required to maintain different static postures for a long period of time which may cause damage to the health.
-Women labourer are the main working force in any industry, so to increase the productivity of industries, it is very essential to improve their working conditions as well as their health problems so that they can performs their activities more efficiently.
+Women laborer are the main working force in any industry, so to increase the productivity of industries, it is very essential to improve their working conditions as well as their health problems so that they can performs their activities more efficiently.
 Many researchers found that long term standing has been the cause of pain and discomfort to body parts, increasing over time starting from the one near to the standing in floor to the upper body parts (Kamalinia et al., 2008 and Deros et al., 2010).
+There is a lack of ergonomics awareness and understanding in small scale industries (Ansari and Shaikh, 2014).